 - Express interest in a specific position (maximum one sentence each):

-- Summarize your relevant professional background.
+- Summarize your relevant professional background and years of experience.

 - Encourage further communication (maximum one sentence each):

 - Express excitement in the position and that you’re interested in learning about the next steps in the hiring process.